link1905/system-design-101/content/docs/data-persistence/event-streaming-platform/_index.md

 }
 ```

+### Acknowledgement (ACK) Levels

 Similar to [Quorum-based Consistency]({{< ref "distributed-database#quorum-based-consistency" >}}),
 a produce request includes an acknowledgement (**ACK**) setting.
-This determines how many brokers (including the primary) must successfully save the event before the producer receives a response.
+This determines how many in-sync replicas (including the primary partition) must successfully save the event before the producer receives a response.

 There are three **ACK** levels:

-- **ACK=0**: No replication is required.
-This allows for the lowest latency but risks data loss.
+- **ACK=0**: No persistence is required.
+The primary partition responds instantly upon receiving the data from the producer,
+resulting in the lowest possible latency.
+However, this approach comes with the risk of data loss.

 ```d2
 shape: sequence_diagram